nightgrey/nightgrey/README.md

 -->

-Hi! 👋 I do things on an ongoing basis - like development, gaming, photography, art and tech.
+Hi! 👋 I do things - like development, gaming, photography, art and tech.

 **Latest interests**
 - 🤖 Machine learning